Acropolis: Origin

 It is primarily associated with the Greek cities of Athens, Argos (with Larisa), Thebes (with Cadmea), Corinth (with its Acrocorinth), and Rhodes (with its Acropolis of Lindos).
 It may also be applied generically to all such citadels including Rome, Carthage, Jerusalem, Celtic Bratislava, Asia Minor, or Castle Rock in Edinburgh.
 An example in Ireland is the Rock of Cashel.
 In Central Italy, many small rural communes still cluster at the base of a fortified habitation known as rocca of the commune.
 Other parts of the world have developed other names for the high citadel, or alcázar, which often have reinforced a naturally strong site.
 Because of this, many cultures have included acropolises in their societies; however, they do not use the same name for them.

 Differing acropolises

-The acropolis of a city was used in many ways, with regards to ancient time and through references.
+The acropolis of a city was used in many ways, with regard to ancient time and through references.
 Because an acropolis was built at the highest part of a city, it served as a highly functional form of protection, a fortress, and was as well as a home to the royal of a city and a centre for religion through the worshipping of different gods.
 There have been many classical and ancient acropolises, including the most commonly-known, Acropolis of Athens, as well as the Tepecik Acropolis at Patara, Ankara Acropolis, Acropolis of La Blanca, Acropolis at the Maya Site in Guatemala, and the Acropolis at Halieis.